haqueWasif/Credit-Card-Validator-project/README.md

 ## Installation
 To use this project, you will need a C++ compiler.

-1.Clone or download the repository.
+1. Clone or download the repository.
 2. Navigate to the project directory in your terminal.
 3. Compile the source code using the following command: **g++ Credit_Card_Validator.cpp**
 4. Run the program using the following command: **./Credit_Card_Validator.cpp**